 Are Shelf Companies Legal in South Africa?

-Understand whether shelf companies are legal in South Africa and what buyers should still check before treating a shelf company as commercially safe to use.
+Understand whether shelf companies are legal in South Africa and what buyers should check before treating a shelf company as commercially safe to use.

 - In practice, shelf companies are not a separate illegal structure.
 They are existing companies that later change hands.